nestordemeure/textPatterns/readme.md

-# Scalable hierarchical clustering to extract patterns from lines of text
+# WORK IN PROGRESS : Scalable hierarchical clustering to extract patterns from lines of text

 An algorithm that find patterns between lines of text and produces a tree with the hierarchy of patterns.